alro5921/coors-field-analysis/README.md

 One hypothesis is that regular high altitude play tires out Rockies players more quickly than those (usually) playing at sea level, which might be further This'd be reflected as a slow decline in performance as the season goes on.
 Looking at the winrates in the first half of the games in the season and the second half of games in the season.

-(Note: I split this analysis into home/away because 56% of Rockies September games are home games, which would be a huge confounder given the Home/Away winrates!)
+(Note: I split this analysis into Home/Away because 56% of Rockies September games are home games, which would be a huge confounder given the Home/Away winrates above!)

 <img src="images/halves.png" width="450" height="450" />